 The Office of Financial Aid provides students with the financial resources necessary to achieve their educational goals.
 Luther Seminary provides more than $2.2 million in financial aid to students each year.
 On average, a student receives $6,985 in scholarships and grants from Luther Seminary.

 We are committed to providing accurate, responsive and respectful service to students.
 We administer grants and scholarships as well as federal and institutional loans in accordance with applicable policies and regulations while striving to be an innovative and service-minded department.

 Steps to Apply

 - Be admitted to a degree program.
-Non-degree and graduate certificate students are not eligible for financial aid.
+Graduate Certificate students, Auditors and Non-degree students, including Affiliates, are NOT eligible for student loans.

 - Free Application for Federal Student Aid (FAFSA): For anyone considering student loans, the FAFSA is required.
 We encourage all students to complete the form, even if not initially considering student loans.
 As part of the FAFSA, you will be asked to provide the school code of the school(s) that you would like to receive your FAFSA information.
 Luther Seminary’s federal school code is G02357.
 You are advised to complete and submit your applicable federal taxes to the IRS before completing your FAFSA.
 No action is taken on a FAFSA with a tax status that is not completed and filed.

 - Luther Seminary Financial Aid Application: This is an online application.
 Only admitted students will be able to complete this step.
 Directions regarding completion of this form will be provided to admitted students after a financial aid file has been established.
 A financial aid file will be established when a completed FAFSA form has been received in our office electronically from the Department of Education.
 Alternatively, an admitted student may send an email to firstname.lastname@example.org and request to have a file started.

 Dates and deadlines